A (Finished) NES Game!

 Also note, there will be spoilers below.
 While the game’s story isn’t great, if you want to figure it out for yourself, play it first!

 The first thing that I think about is the gameplay.
-With a few noted exceptions, the game’s engine feels pretty solid to me.
+With a few noted exceptions, the game’s engine felt pretty solid to me.
 The various pieces – collisions, time/dimensional travel, etc all come together to form a very playable game.
+(Though, it could be said the collisions were pretty poor, and the movement needed help)

 The Not So Good